Dart Language

 Singleton Pattern

 It’s a class that can have only one object instantiated.
-Every time the new
+Every time the new operator is called, the constructor returns the same instance.

 class Singleton {